jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Evolution Yea or Nea

 Act three is the nail bitter.
-The time when a good writer rewards the audience with the final duel and the discovery of who's going to win: Noble Jedis or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-source Heroes, or Darth Blockbuster Antagonists.
+The time when a good writer rewards the audience with the final duel and the discovery of who's going to win: Noble Jedis or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-Source Heroes, or Darth Blockbuster Antagonists.

 But this isn't a movie Stargazer.
 Life is a real-life game, so you decide the winner.

-You can always choose to be a player god or protagonist because the game of evolution never stops.
-And right now, we've upgraded to the Internet Age with our technology.
+Today, we've upgraded to the Internet Age with our technology.
 But not our culture.

 Thus, act three is a simple question; do you believe in Techvolution?
 Do you think Left/Right extremists must stop running our politics?
 Do you hate antagonism even more than racism and communism?
 Do you see why the era of mass-production must be replaced by the era of mass-collaboration?